DegenDudes/ProDeso/README.md

 ## Sync Time

 IMPORTANT: It can take 24 hours for the full blockchain to be synced.
+To minimise disruptions and issues, the backend is forced to connect to the primary node `deso-seed-4.io` using the `CONNECT_IPS` option in the `.env` file.

 ## How to query the DB